K8s primer - Part I

 helloworld-deployment-79fcbf57bc-ppcb8 0/1 Terminating 0 19m

-but not before a new Pod is created (the Pod whose name ends in -mw8gg
+but not before a new Pod (the one ending in -mw8gg) is created and

-so K8s will constantly monitor the state of our cluster to make sure it matches
+so K8s continuously monitors the state of the cluster to ensure it matches

-the desired stated our manifest file represents.
-At the end, we’ll always have
+the desired state described in the mmanifest.
+In the end, we’ll always have

 $ k get pods